 The right to assemble is one of our most treasured civil rights.
-It is one of the ways that everyday citizens in this nation can make their voices heard and unified, as they gather to protest or express other ideas.
+It is one of the ways that everyday citizens in the United States can make their voices heard and unified, as they gather to protest or express ideas.
 At the same time, this right has many restrictions.
-Laws regarding the right to assemble can vary by state and city, but generally follow the same basic guidelines.
+Laws on the right to assemble can vary by state and city, but generally follow the same basic guidelines.

 Guidelines and Restrictions

 “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.”

 While America has recently seen violent protests and riots, this is not protected in the Constitution, which only allows for peaceful gatherings.

 At the same time, courts have recognized the right of government to place restrictions on the time, place, and manner of peaceful assembly when it comes to the common good.
 In general, unlawful protests do not fall under protections granted by the First Amendment.

 Case Study: The Capitol Hill Autonomous Zone (CHAZ/CHOP)